IntegerMan/angularIF/design/Fog Terrier/Design Document.md

 #### Whateley and Providence

-The intersection of Whately and Providence is punctuated by an unfinished section of street leading off to the north.
+The intersection of Whateley and Providence is punctuated by an unfinished section of street leading off to the north.
 When they built the neighborhood, they clearly intended to expand it further to the north and even cleared off the land, but the small section of road has now sat for years without expansion as the nearby college shut its doors, residential demand plummeted, and people moved on.

 The street corner remains and links Providence Lane to the south to your street, Whateley Drive, to the west.